Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Construction of the galactic spacetime solution

-where $A$ is the integration constant.
 Since the limiting rotational velocity is different for each spiral galaxy, $\alpha$ emerges as a parameter in this solution.
-Eq.(\ref{trace1}) could then be solved for $g(r)$ as:

-The solution above determines the appropriate density and pressure components, thus solving all the components of the Einstein equations (\ref{EFE}).
+With this, we now proceed to find exact solutions with the property that the spatially averaged equation of state is constant: